JenBanks8585/unit3sprint3_review/README.md

      * b. clouds
      * c. humidity
      * d. pressure
- * D. Create a query from database at this endpoint ('/query')
+ * D. Create a query from database at this endpoint ('/query') that returns the data from the database.